MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Hua Hin is a great place if you want to escape the busier destinations in Thailand.

 Here, you can focus on improving your skills in a more laid-back, intimate setting, often with a stronger connection to trainers and other students.
-There are also plenty of opportunities to test your skills and fight at the local stadiums.

 If you're looking to combine high-quality Muay Thai training with seaside relaxation and scenic outdoor adventures, Hua Hin is the perfect place.
 Below are our favourite gyms to train at!